-On Mac OS X, frameworks options to be added at the end of a command line building a loadable module.
+On Mac OS X with gcc, general user-supplied frameworks options to be added at the end of a command line building a loadable module.
+(This has been largely superceded by the \$FRAMEWORKPATH, \$FRAMEWORKPATHPREFIX, \$FRAMEWORKPREFIX and \$FRAMEWORKS variables described above.)